metaperl/freegold-focus/tools/new-user-welcome.rst

 Hello and welcome to Karatbars.
 ===============================

-I am pleased that you have joined an opportunity that offers tbe value of gold money to every sector of society:
+I am pleased that you have joined an opportunity that offers the value of gold money to every sector of society:

 Everyday Consumers
-  Everyday consumers can open a savings account in real money Local businesses
+  Everyday consumers can open a savings account in real money.
+Local businesses
   Local businesses can accept Karatbars gold as money and *profit* from every transaction.
 Contrast with losing money via credit cards